Whatsapp Icon

 To manage these costs, it's advisable to:

-• Speak with a financial counselor at the treatment center to get an estimate of the expected out-of-pocket costs.
+• Speak with a financial counsellor at the treatment centre to get an estimate of the expected out-of-pocket costs.

 • Search for patient assistance programs that might offer financial aid based on your income, diagnosis, or treatment needs.